CodSpeedHQ/boost-benches/README.md

 # Boost Benchmarks

-This project contains benchmarks for the Boost C++ library using Google Benchmark.
-It tests various components of the Boost library with different input sizes and configurations to measure performance characteristics.
+A benchmarking suite for comparing performance of various Boost C++ library components using Google Benchmark.

 ## Requirements

-- CMake (3.14 or higher)
+- CMake 3.14+
-- C++ compiler with C++17 support
+- C++17 compiler
-- Boost library with the following components:
-  - serialization
-  - graph
+- Boost 1.87.0+ (with serialization and graph components)
-- Internet connection (for downloading Google Benchmark)

 ## Building